sainath7878/JODD-Documentation/readme.md

 ![App Screenshot](assets/JODD-UI.gif)

 ## The css for the components used in this documentation website is in a different repo.
-Please click on the link if you want to explore css of the componnets[JODD CSS](https://github.com/sainath7878/JODD-Component)
+Please click on the link if you want to explore css of the components[JODD CSS](https://github.com/sainath7878/JODD-Component)